Blendify/blender-manual/trunk/blender_docs/manual/addons/io_obj.rst

 Polygroups
    Write faces into OBJ groups based on the meshes vertex group.
    Note that this does a best guess since a faces vertices can be in multiple vertex groups.
-NURBs
+NURBS
-   Write out NURBs curves as OBJ NURBs rather than converting to geometry.
+   Write out NURBS curves as OBJ NURBS rather than converting to geometry.
 Objects as OBJ Objects / Groups
    Write out each Blender object as an OBJ object.